 Among them is CLEAR, an independent trusted traveler program involving both fingerprints and a retinal scan.
 You can enroll online and finalize your membership at the airport.

-CLEAR is currently available at just 27 airports, as well as a handful of professional sports stadiums.
-However, Delta has an ownership stake in CLEAR, so watch for it to continue expanding.
+The big downside with CLEAR is that it’s currently available at just a few dozen airports, as well as a handful of professional sports stadiums.
+However, Delta and United both have ownership stakes in CLEAR, so watch for it to continue expanding.

-Thrifty Tip #4: They may seem duplicative, but CLEAR works in conjunction with your TSA PreCheck membership.
-Once you have CLEAR, you will be expedited to the front of the PreCheck line.
-This makes getting through security a breeze.
+Thrifty Tip #5: They may seem duplicative, but CLEAR works in conjunction with your TSA PreCheck membership.
+Once you have CLEAR, you can cut to the front of the PreCheck line and go right through security.

 There’s also a free smartphone app that, like Global Entry, can help you get through immigration faster: Mobile Passport.